easherma/raise-green/site/content/board/_index.md

 title: Our Advisors
 image: ''
 people:
-  - imageUrl: /img/vincent-s.png
-    name: Vincent Stanley
-    role1: 'Director of Philosophy, Patagonia'
-    role2: 'Chief Storyteller, Patagonia'
-    text: >
-      Vincent Stanley has been with Patagonia on and off since its beginning in 1973, for many of those years in key executive roles as head of sales or marketing.
   - imageUrl: /img/dan-gross.png
     name: Daniel Gross
     role1: Clean Energy Private Equity and Infrastructure Investor